 Cook and Green Butte Trail is a 4.2 mile lightly trafficked out and back trail located near Seiad Valley, California that offers the chance to see wildlife and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until December.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from May until December.

 Directions from Seiad Valley: Turn up Seiad Creek Rd.
 Travel about 4.5 miles, then take a left on Forest Service Rd 48N20. it is 7-8 miles further to the pass where Cook and Green Trailhead is located.
 Walk up the gated road on your left and around the hill.
 Just below Red Butte, you will see the trail to Elk Lake on your right.